allmyles/allmyles-docs/flights.rst

 in between.
 The request will identify the correct workflow based on the cookie header's contents, which must match whatever was sent in the ticket request.

+If you're using **alternative providers** and an LCC booking returns with the status **pending** or **unknown**, keep in mind that the ticket could still be created successfully in the next 72 hours.
+You should keep making periodic :ref:`Flight_Ticketing_Status` requests at a reduced rated until a **successful** or **failed** status is returned or the 72-hour period is over.

-The periodic checks should be made at most once every minute.
+The periodic checks should be made at most once every 5 minutes.

 Available statuses
 ==================